 When targeting smaller species such as flounder and plaice, or when using tactics which require subtlety and stealth, many anglers use lighter equipment such as specialist bass or flatfish rods.
 These rods are usually 11ft long, rated to cast 2 – 4oz and allow the angler to fish subtly, gently lobbing out carefully presented baits just behind the breakers to catch bass, or fishing in calm estuaries for flatfish.
 The lightness of these rods means they can be held more comfortably for longer periods, something which is not possible with heavier beachcasters, and they offer great bite detection.
 These rods respond best to a simple overhead cast and most are designed for fixed spool reels, but most would work with small multipliers.
 Bass rods are very adaptable and can also be used for other types of fishing such as spinning and float fishing.

-Shakespeare Agility 2 Bass Rod – This is an ideal rod for anglers looking for a rod which is both sensitive to bites and light enough to be comfortable to hold all day.
+Shakespeare Agility 2 Bass Rod – This is an ideal choice for anglers looking for a rod which is both sensitive to bites and light enough to be comfortable to hold and use all day.
 This rod is the typical bass rod length of 11ft 6ins and casts weights of 2 – 4oz (56 – 112 grams).
 This is a three-section rod which makes it extremely easy to store and transport.
-A great rod for light beach, inshore and estuary fishing which can also be used for both lure and float fishing.
+This rod is extremely adaptable and can be used for light beach, inshore and estuary fishing and can also be used with spinners, soft jelly lures and also for float fishing.
 Available from Amazon from around £60.
-A separate lighter Shakespeare Agility 2 Flattie version which is 10ft 6ins long and casts 1 – 3oz is also available from Amazon for around £50 by clicking here.
+A separate lighter Shakespeare Agility 2 Flattie version which is specifically designed for targeting flatfish is 10ft 6ins long and casts 1 – 3oz (28 – 84 grams) is also available from Amazon for around £50 by clicking here.